Andy Muschietti Biography

 Early life

 Muschietti was born and raised in Vicente López, Buenos Aires and has one older sister, Barbara Muschietti.
 Both he and his sister studied at Fundación Universidad del Cine.
 He worked as a storyboard artist during his early years in the film industry.
+He is of Italian-Argentine ancestry.

 Career